Towards Real-World Applications of Personalized Anesthesia Using Policy Constraint Q Learning for Propofol Infusion Control: Experiments and Results

 \subsubsection{Off Policy Evaluation}

 In our experimental settings, no interactive environment is available, so trained policies cannot directly compute cumulative rewards by interacting with the environment.
-We used the off-policy evaluation (OPE) method commonly used in offline reinforcement learning for performance evaluation, which was done on a divided test set.
-In recent experiments in healthcare settings, researchers have found that the Fitted Q Evaluation (FQE;~\cite{le2019batch}) approach consistently yields accurate policy performance evaluation results~\cite{tang2021model}, and we follow this practice.
+We used the off-policy evaluation (OPE) method commonly used in ORL for performance evaluation~\cite{voloshin2019empirical}, which was done on a divided test set.
+In recent experiments in healthcare settings, researchers have found that the Fitted Q Evaluation (FQE;~\cite{le2019batch}) approach consistently yields accurate policy performance evaluation results~\cite{tang2021model, kondruppersonalization, zhu2023offline}, and we follow this practice.
 FQE uses a fixed trained policy, and a re-set Q function, and then re-trains the Q function.
 The retrained Q function estimates how much return the trained policy can obtain from initial states.
 The higher the estimated returns, the better the expected performance of the policy.
+To comprehensively evaluate the performance of policies, we also use Soft Off-Policy Classification (Soft OPC;~\cite{irpan2019off}) as another supplementary metric.
+Soft OPC is a policy-based evaluation metric that measures algorithm performance by comparing action values between successful and unsuccessful trajectories.
+If the action values in successful trajectories are significantly higher than those in unsuccessful trajectories, it indicates better policy performance of the algorithm.